westernsatelliteteam/cFS-demo/psp/README.md

 ### Development Build: 1.5.0-rc1+dev30

-- PR #212 - Use event callback mechanism to invoke pthread_setname_np() such that the OS kernel is informed of the OSAL task name. `/proc` filesystem on Linux now has actual task name, instead of all being core-cpu1.
+- - Use event callback mechanism to invoke pthread_setname_np() such that the OS kernel is informed of the OSAL task name. `/proc` filesystem on Linux now has actual task name, instead of all being core-cpu1.
 The `pthread_setname_np` API requires `_GNU_SOURCE` to be defined when compiling - this can be local to PSP.
 - Set REVISION to "99" to indicate development version
 - See <https://github.com/nasa/PSP/pull/213>